davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 ```

 In our pipelines we pass the value for each environment to the
-`writeCapabilities`, which creates a `capabilities.json` file as described
+`writeCapabilities` function, which creates a `capabilities.json` file as
-above.
+described above.

 ### Variables
-To access application specific variables such as credentials, we use the
+To access application-specific variables such as credentials, we use the
 `withCredentials` wrapper.
 These variables are stored as credentials files in
 Jenkins, and need to be uploaded before your pipeline can use them: